Anto236/alx-low_level_programming/0x02-functions_nested_loops/README.md

-0. program that prints _putchar with a return value of 0
+0. program that prints _putchar
+1. programs that prints alphabets in lower case